alx741/avr-health/uart/README.md

-# USART test
+# UART test

-This test uses a USART connection running at 4800bps using the internal 1Mhz clock.
+This test uses a UART connection running at 4800bps using the internal 1Mhz clock.

 A USB to UART adapter is required.